Cemeteries and Their Stories,

 The Pickard family, in the late 1800s, did want their family graveyard to be nicely delineated from the surrounding forest since the burial ground is marked by tall, nicely designed, cement posts at the corners, gate entrance, original trail head.
 In the picture above, one of the corner posts has been marked by the surveyor with a bright pink ribbon.
 In the background, the tributary to Pipe Creek can just be discerned.

-The Pickard Cemetery will be a long term reclamation project involving the construction of an access drive in order to get heavy equipment to the locations needing bridging, clearing, etc. Pictures will be posted on this page of the MCCC's progress over the next five to six years--with any luck.
+The Pickard Cemetery will be a long term reclamation project involving the construction of an access drive in order to get heavy equipment to the locations needing bridging, clearing, etc. Pictures will be posted on this page of the MCCC's progress over the next years--with any luck.